Shreyas Iyer: Captaincy concerns

+Captaincy for Kolkata Knight Riders

+The Kolkata Knight Riders bought Iyer in the 2022 Auction at the price of ₹12.25 crore and was appointed as the captain of the team.
+The 2022 season saw the team suffering several ups and downs in the points table and they finished 7th at the end of the league.
+Iyer missed the 2023 season due to a back injury and he was succeeded by Nitish Rana as the team's captain for that season.

+Iyer returned as the captain of the team before the 2024 season, with Nitish Rana appointed as his deputy.
+Kolkata Knight Riders finished at the top of the table with 9 wins, 3 losses and 2 no-results.
+Under Shreyas' captaincy, the Knight Riders finished at the top of the table for the first time in IPL history.
+Shreyas became the 3rd captain to take the Knight Riders to an IPL final (Gambhir took the team into the final in 2012, 2014 and Morgan in 2021) Till 2024, Iyer is the only captain to take two different teams to an IPL final (2020 for Capitals and 2024 for Knight Riders).

+In the 2024 Indian Premier League final, Kolkata Knight Riders defeated Sunrisers Hyderabad by 8 wickets and clinched their third IPL Trophy.
+Iyer became the second captain of the Knight Riders to lead the team to the ultimate victory.
+Iyer also became the 5th Indian captain in Indian Premier League history to win the IPL title.
+He was released ahead of 2025 IPL auction.

 International career

-In March 2017, Iyer was added to India's Test squad as cover for Virat Kohli, ahead of the fourth Test against Australia.
-He came on as a substitute fielder in the fourth test and ran out Steve O'Keefe for 8.
+In March 2017, Iyer was included in India's Test squad as a replacement for Virat Kohli before the fourth Test against Australia.
+He served as a substitute fielder in the fourth test and successfully ran out Steve O'Keefe for 8.

 In October 2017, Iyer was named in India's Twenty20 International (T20I) squad for their series against New Zealand.
 He made his T20I debut for India against New Zealand on 1 November 2017, but he did not bat.

 In November 2017, Iyer was named in India's One Day International (ODI) squad for their series against Sri Lanka.
 He made his ODI debut for India against Sri Lanka on 10 December 2017.
 He scored 88 from 70 balls in the 2nd ODI against Sri Lanka at Mohali.

 On 18 December 2019, in the second ODI against the West Indies, Iyer scored 31 runs in one over, the most scored by a batsman for India in a single over in ODIs.

-On 24 January 2020, in the first T20I against the New Zealand, Iyer scored an unbeaten 58 off 29 balls and was declared the Man of the Match.

-On 26 January 2020, in the second T20I against the New Zealand, he scored 44 off 33 balls.
-On 5 February 2020, in the first ODI against the New Zealand, Iyer scored 103 off 107 balls, his maiden century in ODI cricket.
+On 24 January 2020, in the first T20I against New Zealand, Iyer scored an unbeaten 58 off 29 balls and was declared the Man of the Match.
+On 5 February, in the first ODI against New Zealand in Hamilton, he scored 103 off 107 balls, making his maiden century in ODIs.